JOB TITLE: Museum Technician I Working Title: Education Intern

-This is an hourly 12-week position; 4 days a week with 28 hours per week maximum beginning in May.
+This is an hourly 12-week position; 4 days a week with 28 hours per week maximum.
 Start date and schedule will be set upon hire.
 It is classified as temporary/part-time and does not include state benefits.

 The Department of Natural and Cultural Resources’ (DNCR) vision is to be the leader in using the state's natural and cultural resources to build the social, cultural, educational and economic future of North Carolina.
 Our mission is to improve quality of life by creating opportunities to experience excellence in the arts, history, libraries and nature throughout North Carolina.
 The Department works to stimulate learning, inspire creativity, preserve the state's history, conserve the state's natural heritage, encourage recreation and cultural tourism, and promote economic development.
 Our goal is to promote equity and inclusion among our employees and our programming to reflect and celebrate our state’s diverse population, culture, and history by expanding engagement with diverse individuals and communities.
 We encourage you to apply to become a part of our team.

 The mission of the North Carolina Aquariums is to inspire appreciation and conservation of North Carolina’s aquatic environments.
 This mission is achieved by attracting, retaining and developing a world class team of professionals; providing visitors with outstanding exhibits, experiences and customer service; practicing sustainability, internal customer service and fiscal responsibility; and working to save and restore aquatic species and habitats.